Issue: Carbon monoxide poisoning

 Solution: Legislating mandatory carbon monoxide alarms

-Six jurisdictions in Canada now have legislation that requires residences to have carbon monoxide detectors: Alberta, Ontario, Manitoba, Quebec, Saskatchewan and Yukon.
+Six jurisdictions in Canada now have regional legislation that requires residences to have carbon monoxide alarms: Alberta, Ontario, Manitoba, Quebec, Saskatchewan and Yukon.
+The provinces of British Colombia, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador require carbon monoxide alarms through adoption of the National Building Codes.

 Investment in poison prevention strategies is cost-effective:

-- $1 spent on poison prevention saves $7 in health-care costs.
+- $1 spent on poison prevention saves $8 in benefits to society.

-- Most carbon monoxide alarms cost less than $35.
-This is about two cents a day over the suggested lifespan of a CO alarm.
+- Many carbon monoxide alarms cost less than $40.
+This amounts to about two cents per day over the course of a carbon monoxide alarm lifespan.

 Carbon monoxide poisoning within the home can be prevented with a few key safety measures.